GreyGnome/EnableInterrupt/README.md

 interrupt type (External, or Pin Change) normally applies to that pin, with priority to External Interrupt.

-* Believe it or not, the complexity is all because of pins 2 and 3 on the ATmega328-based Arduinos.
-Those are the only pins in the Arduino line that can share External or Pin Change Interrupt types.
+* The complexity is because of pins 2 and 3 on the ATmega328-based Arduinos, and pins 2, 10,
+and 11 on 1284-based boards.
+Those are the only pins on the processors supported by this library that can share External or Pin Change Interrupt types.
 Otherwise, each pin only supports a single type of interrupt and the PINCHANGEINTERRUPT scheme changes nothing.
-This means you can ignore this whole discussion for ATmega2560- or ATmega32U4-based Arduinos.
+This means you can ignore this whole discussion for ATmega2560, ATmega32U4, or SAM3X8E (Due)-based Arduinos.

-It is possible to change the user function after enabling the interrupt (if you want), by disabling the interrupt and enabling it with a different function.
+It is possible to change the user function assigned to an interrupt after enabling it (if you want).
+Later in your code simply disable the interrupt and enable it with a different function.

 # PIN / PORT BESTIARY
 Theoretically pins 0 and 1 (RX and TX) are supported but as these pins have